 “AGENCY Approved CDP Depreciable Assets” means only those assets approved by the AGENCY, purchased by the CONTRACTOR and valued at up to $964,285.

+“C&D” means construction and demolition debris.

+“CHANGE IN LAW” means the following events or conditions which have a substantial, material and adverse effect on the performance by the Parties of their respective obligations under the AGREEMENT (except for performance of remittance obligations):

+Enactment, adoption, promulgation, issuance, modification, or written change in administrative or judicial interpretation of any applicable law on or after the effective date of the AGREEMENT; or

+Any order or judgment of any judicial or governmental officer or body, on or after the effective date of the AGREEMENT, to the extent such order or judgment is not the result of any willful or negligent action, error, omission, or lack of reasonable diligence on the part of the Party who is asserting the order or judgment as a CHANGE IN LAW.

+“CHANGE IN SCOPE” means a significant change in the type or level of SOLID WASTE HANDLING SERVICES for which CONTRACTOR may be compensated as provided in Section 8.2, including, but not limited to, frequency of collections, means of collection and transportation, delivery point, level of service, , nature, location and extent of providing SOLID WASTE HANDLING SERVICES.

+“CLEAR AND CONVINCING EVIDENCE” means evidence of such convincing force that demonstrates, in contrast to the opposing evidence, a high probability of truth of the facts for which it is offered as proof.
+Such evidence requires a higher standard of proof than proof by a preponderance of the evidence.

-“Construction and Demolition Debris Program” or “CDP” means the debris recycling program located at CFL as described in Section 18 of this agreement.
+“Construction and Demolition Debris Program” or “CDP” means the debris recycling program located at CFL as described in Section 18 of this Exhibit to the AGREEMENT.

-“Clover Flat Landfill” or “CFL” means generally the business and location of the Clover Flat Landfill, owned and operated by a third party, the Clover Flat Landfill, a California corporation, which is used by CONTRACTOR for disposal of its waste and for certain other recycling and diversion activities.
+“CLOVER FLAT LANDFILL” or “CFL” means generally the business and location of the Clover Flat Landfill, owned and operated by a third party, Clover Flat Land Fill Inc., a California corporation, which is used by CONTRACTOR for disposal of its waste and for certain other recycling and diversion activities.

-"CONTRACTOR" means Upper Valley Disposal Service, Inc.
+"CONTRACTOR" means Upper Valley Disposal Service, a California corporation.

 "CUSTOMER" or "CUSTOMERS" means any or all accounts of CONTRACTOR for provision of SOLID WASTE HANDLING SERVICES, including all residential, commercial and industrial accounts.